Elizabeth Baker, a 1998 Graduate of Sweet Briar College in Virginia, studied abroad for a

 Currently, her assignment is 8th Grade Spanish at Carl Sandburg Middle School.

 Her area of special interest is technology in the classroom.

-Ms. Baker lives in Lafayette Hill with her two children, two dogs, and three
+Ms. Baker lives in Lafayette Hill with her two children, her dog, and two

 semi aquatic turtles.
 Ms. Baker is an avid reader of fiction and